Bryanb27/Shakespeare_NLP/README.md

 ## Overview

-This Python project is designed to preprocess the text from the "Shakespeare.txt" file, which is available in the "datasets" directory.
+This Python project is designed to preprocess the text from the "Shakespeare.txt" file.
 It performs the following text processing tasks:

 ### 1. Normalization
 - Lowercase conversion